Looking for a great gluten-free bread that holds together without allergens or gums? This allergen-free bread is easy to make and tastes great!

 My “not-quite-perfect” gluten free bread.
 It tastes good.
 But it’s not quite as sturdy as I’d like.
 And it seems to turn out differently every time I make it!

-When my youngest two added a bunch of new allergies in the past year I just stopped making bread.
+Then when two of my kids added a bunch of new allergies I just stopped making bread.
 I really didn’t know how to bake anything safe for them.
 Back to experimenting.

 Eventually I got the hang of making decent muffins (my poor husband with texture issues had to suffer through some over-moist and dry, crumbly experiments).